Providing Creative Solutions and Meticulous Preparation in all Areas of Law

 A McKinney Family Violence Lawyer Can Help with Protective Orders and Custody Modifications

-In Texas, the legal mechanism for preventing ongoing family violence is a “protective order.”
+In Texas, the legal mechanism for preventing ongoing family and domestic violence is a “protective order.”
 The Texas family courts will issue protective orders against abusive parents in any situation where:

 - Family violence has occurred; and,